satheesh-sivanantham/rxjs/README.md

     that changed into observables by this event.
     - Use case:
         *User shoudn't allowed to click 3 or more time immediatly
+# Interval Operator
+    - It will do some operation after certain time of interval
+    - Use case: If you need a sequencial number and you want thant number to be generated after certains interval of time